2014 Weekend Reading material is winding down folks…hard to believe it’s mid-December…

 Modest Money reviewed this new money book.

-Last but not least, if you’re looking for any Christmas gift ideas to improve your or someone else’s financial health in 2015, look no further than these excellent (and inexpensive) books:
+Last but not least, if you’re looking for any Christmas gift ideas to improve your or someone else’s financial health in 2015, look no further than these excellent (and inexpensive) reads from my Books page:

 Stop Over-Thinking Your Money! – Preet Banerjee